prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

   | hb_cache_id_local   | %%PATTERN:hb_cache_id_local%%    |
   |                     |                                  |

 9. Now create a Prebid line items with price priority and a display ad type that are targeting `hb_pb key-values`.
-Associate the creative you added in steps 4 thru 8 (make sure to choose your native format as expected creatives on the line item) to the ad unit you created in step 2.
+Associate the creative you added in steps 4 thru 8 (make sure to choose your native format as expected creatives on the line item) to the ad unit you created in the second step.

 ### MoPub